xa888s/racoon-bazaar/Diagrams/DesignDocument.md

 # Racoon Bazaar

-# Introduction
+## Introduction

-# System Overview
+## System Overview
 The purpose for Racoon Bazaar is to have a platform for students to buy and sell their textbooks they no longer need

-# Design Considerations
+## Design Considerations
-The system
+The system is designed to be used by SFU students, who we can assume are more well-versed with dealing with online platforms such as this.

-# Archectural Strategies
+## Archectural Strategies
 The system will be build using Node.js with various modules such as:

     - [Body-parser](https://www.npmjs.com/package/body-parser): for processing HTTP request data